1franck/sidebar-folder-icons-for-sublime-text/README.md

 Enhance the sublime text 2 sidebar with icons for folders
 ===========================================================

-This packacge add icons to folders in the sidebar by overloading packgage Theme - Default/Default.sublime-theme
+This package add icons to folders in the sidebar by overloading package Theme - Default/Default.sublime-theme

 Icons from Soda Theme > http://buymeasoda.github.com/soda-theme/